Richard J. Bolles: Florida

 In 1907, Bolles was invited by Florida's Governor, Napoleon Broward, to assist in draining Everglades and developing the area around Miami.
 The following year Bolles and investors from Colorado Springs founded the Florida Fruit Lands company and purchased 500,000 acre of undeveloped land for $2/acre from the Florida Internal Improvement Fund with the stipulation that 50% of proceeds from land sales would be used to drain Everglades land.

 Bolle's salesmen began to sell Florida swampland as farmland in Palm Beach and Dade Counties.
 His sales force travelled across the country promoting submerged Everglades land as "the Promised Land" and "the Garden of Eden".
 Nothing was spoken about the land being drained in the future.

 Bolles settled in Jacksonville in 1909 and worked from the Bisbee Building; the upscale Seminole Club was his residence.
 He was accompanied by Agnes W. Cain, his secretary.

 His sales pitch was ultimately a scam and the truth eventually was revealed.
 In 1911, unhappy customers brought suit against him.
 In 1913 he faced trial but claimed that his salesmen misrepresented the land sold due to being "misled by officials of the State of Florida and officials of the United States Department of Agriculture."
 Bolles was acquitted as an "honest man".

 His obituary in the Daily Oklahoman stated Bolles was "indicted in 1913 in Kansas City in connection with alleged Everglades land sale swindles...the trial of the case against Bolles in Federal Court at Kansas City, Missouri on a charge of using the mails to defraud, has been postponed from time to time because of the defendant's ill health."

-On March 26, 1917, Bolles collapsed on Florida East Coast Railway Train 86 enroute from Palm Beach to Jacksonville.
+On March 26, 1917, Bolles collapsed on Florida East Coast Railway Train 86 en route from Palm Beach to Jacksonville.
 Members of the Boston Red Sox from the American League Baseball team were travelling from Miami to Macon in the same sleeper car.
 They attempted to save him but were unsuccessful.
 After his death, federal charges were dismissed.